pairshaped/curlingio-docs/docs/club-management/leagues.md

 ### Requiring a Curler Profile

-When you require a curler profile you are forcing registrations to be **individual** only.
+When you require a profile you are forcing registrations to be **individual** only.

-We highly recommend requiring a curler profile for your league registrations.
+We highly recommend requiring a profile for your league registrations.
 It's required for the system to apply seasonal membership and affiliate fees, and multiple league discounts.
-The system needs to know who (curler profile) has paid their fees already for the season so that they aren't charged again in future registrations.
+The system needs to know who (profile) has paid their fees already for the season so that they aren't charged again in future registrations.

 As an example, if Sue registers for the Monday Night Ladies league and pays her membership and affiliate fees, then later registers for a Wednesday Night Mixed league, the system is smart enough not to double charge her membership and affiliate fees.
 Also if Sue's club was running a multi-league discount like 20% off the second league, then the system needs to know how many leagues she has already purchased in order to apply this discount to her second league registration.

-For competition / bonspiel registrations you usually do not want to require a curler profile, since these are usually team registrations and membership or affiliate fees are irrelevant.
+For competition / bonspiel registrations you usually do not want to require a profile, since these are usually team registrations and membership or affiliate fees are irrelevant.

 ### Seasonal per curler

-If you are requiring a curler profile, then checking the seasonal per curler checkbox will prevent this league from being purchase for the same curler more than once in the same season.
+If you are requiring a profile, then checking the seasonal per curler checkbox will prevent this league from being purchase for the same curler more than once in the same season.
-We highly recommend you use this for seasonal leagues as this can reduce mistaken purchases where a user really meant to usea different curler profile or didn't realize they had the league in their cart more than once.
+We highly recommend you use this for seasonal leagues as this can reduce mistaken purchases where a user really meant to usea different profile or didn't realize they had the league in their cart more than once.

 ### Private